This is How the TikTok Algorithm Works

 When it comes to boosting engagement, being able to start and lead a conversation in your comments really pays off.
 Your video’s top comments will have a prime spot at the top of your comments list, which means you could spark even more conversation as people will notice the comments on your video as they scroll through TikTok.

-#3 TikTok Algorithm Explained: Trending Songs & Sounds
+TikTok Algorithm Factor #3: Trending Songs & Sounds

 Like hashtags, TikTok’s music and sounds play a major part in your content’s discoverability.